Authorization¶

 The whole idea is to create a multi tenancy solution which allows DevOps teams to request a context for their project, which we like to call a 'Project as a Service', e.a.
 Paas.

 Requestors of a Paas have the option to set up permissions for groups.
-Groups can get permissions on namespaces, and additionally get access in the ArgoCD deployed for their Paas.
-Additionally, default groups can get permissions on these ArgoCDs as well.
+Groups can get permissions on namespaces and thereby for all resources in that namespace.

 Configuring authorization is done by: